jozu-ai/kitops/docs/src/docs/get-started.md

 ```

 Note that some registries, like Jozu Hub, don't automatically create a repository.
 If you receive an error from your `push` command, make sure you have created the repository in your target registry and that you have push rights to the repository.

+### ModelKit to Container or Kubernetes

+You can build a container or Kubernetes deployment that pulls artifacts directly from the ModelKit.
+This makes automating container creation and Kubernetes deployment simple.
+Read more in our [deployment documentation](./deploy.md).

 ### Congratulations